aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

    export EKSA_LICENSE='my-license-here'
    ```

    After you have created your `eksa-mgmt-cluster.yaml` and set your credential environment variables, you will be ready to create the cluster.

-Post v0.9.0 release of eksctl anywhere, there is an **optional** support for including **curated packages** to the cluster installation.

-1. Create initial cluster
+1. Create initial cluster: Create your initial cluster either with or without curated packages:
    - Cluster creation  without curated packages installation
       ```bash
       # Create a cluster without curated packages installation